Jobs to show per page:

 - Part Time

-Working Pattern: This is a fixed term position working 23.75 hours per week, 39 weeks per year until 31st August 2026 (Monday to Friday 08:45 - 13:30) Landkey Community Primary Academy are seeking a committed and enthusiastic Teaching Assistant to join our school team.
-You will play a key role in supporting pupils’ learning, wellbeing and development, helping to create a positive, inclusive and engaging school environment.
-About the Role Working under the guidance of teaching and senior staff, you will support learning in both the classroom and small group settings.
-Your key responsibilities will include: Supporting pupils’ welfare and personal care, including those with SEND.
-Implementing literacy and numeracy interventions.
-Assisting with planning cycles and preparing learning resources.
-Promoting positive behaviour and encouraging pupil independence.
-You will also assist with supervision during break/lunchtimes and accompany pupils on trips when required.
-What We’re Looking For We are looking for someone who can bring energy, compassion and commitment to the role.
-Essential qualities include: Experience working with or caring for children of a relevant age.
-Knowledge of safeguarding practice and strategies to remove barriers to learning.
-Strong communication skills, including confidence and fluency in spoken English.
-Ability to work effectively as part of a team.
-Ability to relate well to both children and adults.
-Experience in working with Early Years and/or Key Stage 1 would be an advantage but not essential Desirable (but not essential): Experience supporting pupils with Speech, Language and Communication Needs (SLCN).
-Knowledge of SEN practices and the national curriculum.
-Additional training in learning strategies such as literacy or numeracy.
-NVQ Level 2 for Teaching Assistants or equivalent.
-Why Join Us?
-You will become part of a dedicated team working to ensure every child has the opportunity to thrive.
-We offer: A supportive and collaborative working environment.
-Opportunities for ongoing training and professional development.
-The chance to make a significant impact on pupils’ learning and wellbeing.
-If you’re passionate about helping children succeed and want to be part of a warm, nurturing school community, we’d love to hear from you.
+Working Pattern: This is a permanent position working 28 hours per week, 39 weeks per year (Monday to Thursday 8.30-16.25) Newport Community School Primary Academy are seeking a dedicated and motivated Higher Level Teaching Assistant (HLTA) to join our team.
+This is an exciting opportunity for someone who is passionate about supporting teaching, learning and pupil development across the school.
+About the Role Working under an agreed system of supervision, you will: Plan, prepare and deliver learning activities to individuals, groups and whole classes Support teachers by helping create an engaging learning environment and preparing resources Monitor, assess and record pupils’ progress, providing detailed feedback and evidence Lead small group interventions and support delivery of literacy, numeracy and other curriculum strategies Contribute to out of school learning activities as required What We’re Looking For We are looking for someone who can bring energy, compassion and commitment to the role.
+Essential qualities include: Experience working with children across key stages Experience as a Teaching Assistant or Cover Supervisor delivering whole class activities English and Maths qualifications at Level 2 or equivalent Strong communication, interpersonal and organisational skills Desirable (but not essential): Previous HLTA experience Willingness to undertake relevant training First Aid qualification Awareness of health and safety practices Why Join Us?
+You will be part of a supportive and committed team, working together to ensure every child achieves their full potential.
+We offer: A collaborative and nurturing school environment Opportunities for professional development and training The chance to develop specialist skills and take on leadership within the support team The opportunity to make a genuine difference in pupils’ learning, wellbeing and future opportunities If you’re passionate about helping children succeed and want to be part of a warm, nurturing school community, we’d love to hear from you.
 This role requires an enhanced DBS disclosure.
 Successful applicants will be subject to an online search.
 The Harbour Schools Partnership require all applicants to be eligible to work in the UK with no restrictions, as we are unable to offer sponsorship/work visas.
 You will be required to provide proof of Right to Work at interview stage.
-To apply for this role please submit your application online; your supporting statement should outline your suitability for the post ( https://landkeycommunityprimary.current-vacancies.com/Jobs/Advert/4134810?cid=1711&t=Teaching-Assistant ).
-The closing date for applications is 12 noon on 30th March 2026.
+To apply for this role please submit your application online; your supporting statement should outline your suitability for the post ( https://newportcommunityschoolprimary.current-vacancies.com/Jobs/Advert/4174983?cid=1711&t=Higher-Level-Teaching-Assistant ).
+The closing date for applications is 12 noon on 13th May 2026.

 - Devon, North Devon